luismidelgado/debi3es/README.md

-# debi3n
+# debi3es
 Debian, i3wm.
 From scratch.
 Slighlty tuned.

 Caveat emptor: driving linux on manual required for the initial mise en place and for daily usage.

 ## Install debian using the netinst firmware iso
+Puedes descargar el disco de instalación [aquí](https://www.debian.org/CD/netinst/index.es.html)

 USB tether with a smartphone that has internet access.
 Helps with the Wi-Fi setup headaches in some cases.
 Sort out the Wi-Fi setup later.

 For Mac machines, use the mac iso.